 a collage showing a girl inside a pink play tent next to a picture of the play tent shot in a studio

-If you are looking for really special teepee with lots of accessories, and you're happy to pay top dollar, this lovely handmade tent should fit the bill.
+If you are looking for a really special teepee with lots of accessories, this lovely handmade tent should fit the bill.
 It has a decorative window and in-built pocket and is available in lots of different designs.

 The cotton canvas material is strong and built to last, the rectangular base is padded and the tent itself is pretty spacious.
 It comes with a lot of matching extras, including a very smart case to store it in when it's not in use (you can select an option without quite so many accessories for £102).
 It is a little tricky to assemble.